dwivedyaakash/dwivedyaakash/README.md

 - 🌱 I’m currently learning React.
 - 👯 I’m looking to collaborate on Web Development Projects.
 - 🤔 I’m looking for help with Open-Source Projects.
-- 💬 Ask me about programming and tech related stuff.
+- 💬 Ask me about programming and tech-related stuff.
 - 😄 Pronouns: He/His/Him
 - ⚡ Fun fact: I'm trying to be a minimalist.